Saturday, March 28, 2009

 Features:

+Canon doesn't include manual exposure controls in its Digital IXUS line, but you will find an ample array of preset scene modes and some features that make automatic shooting simpler.
+As with a lot of compact cameras, the IXUS 80 IS includes face detection.
 This year, Canon has extended this function to let it set not only focus and exposure, but also flash output and white balance, so the camera should be less likely to blow out the details on your friend's face with the flash and should be better able to keep skin tones neutral in varied light sources.
 To help combat confusion when setting ISO, the IXUS 80 IS includes Motion Detection Technology, which raises the ISO setting if there is a moving subject when you have the camera set to High ISO Auto mode.
 By raising the ISO, the camera can shoot at a faster shutter speed to freeze the action.
 Canon did add optical image stabilisation, however, which should help if you often shoot stationary objects in low light.
 Since the lens isn't all that wide, you might find the optical viewfinder helpful to bring the camera further back when trying to frame a shot, or in situations where you don't want to have the bright LCD turned on.